 - fabrication tools, such as scissors, twine, glue, tape

-- Worksheet A: Materials and Properties, two per group
+- Worksheet A: Materials and Properties, 2 per group

 - Worksheet B: Design Specifications for the Sneaker

-- Worksheet C: Materials and Costs, two per group
+- Worksheet C: Materials and Costs, 2 per group

 Sneakers are designed for an assortment of uses.
 Each application has specific characteristics that must be taken into account before manufacturing.
 What are your ideas for a sneaker that has never been made before?